-- 1. Kickoff: Goals scored directly from the kickoff are not accepted.
-Also, the agent performing the kick-off may not touch the ball again until it was touched by another player.
+1. Kickoff: Goals scored directly from the kickoff are not accepted.
+Also, the agent performing the kick-off may not touch the ball again until another player touches it.
 In case of infringement, a kick-off is awarded to the opposing team.
-A goal can be scored after a kickoff only if a second player from the team performing kickoff touches the ball outside the main circle or if an opponent touches the ball. - 2.
-Dead Ball situations: Dead Ball situations are Kickoff, Free Kick, Kickin, Corner Kick and Goal Kick.
-Whenever a Dead Ball situation is assigned by the automatic referee, the team supposed to kick the ball must do it in RuleDropBallTime seconds.
-After that time a different decision is made by automatic referee for each situation: - Goal Kick: Drop Ball in the upper corner of the goal area - KickIn: KickIn assigned to the opponent - KickOff: Indirect Free Kick assigned to the opponent - Corner Kick: Drob Ball in the same position where the ball is - Indirect Free Kick: Indirect Free Kick assigned to the opponent
+A goal can be scored after a kickoff only if a second player from the team performing the kickoff touches the ball outside the main circle or if an opponent touches the ball.

+2. Dead Ball situations: Dead Ball situations are Kickoff, Free Kick, Kickin, Corner Kick, and Goal Kick.
+Whenever the automatic referee assigns a Dead Ball situation, the team supposed to kick the ball must do it in RuleDropBallTime seconds.
+After that time, a different decision is made by an automatic referee for each situation:

+- Goal Kick: Drop Ball in the upper corner of the goal area - KickIn: KickIn assigned to the opponent - KickOff: Indirect Free Kick assigned to the opponent - Corner Kick: Drop Ball in the same position where the ball is - Indirect Free Kick: Indirect Free Kick assigned to the opponent